-Data from the National Institutes of Health indicates that COVID recovery times for mild to moderate cases is around two weeks.
-However, more severe cases can take approximately six weeks to heal fully.
+Data from the National Institutes of Health indicate that COVID recovery times for mild to moderate cases range from a couple of days to around two weeks.
+Severe cases can take up to six weeks or more.
 For long-covid patients, symptoms will typically last three months or more.

 Symptoms of COVID during recovery time.

 COVID-19 patients may experience a full range of physical and psychological symptoms for days and weeks following their initial diagnosis and contagion period.
 It’s important to manage these symptoms independently or with your doctor as they arise.
 Some of the more common signs of COVID include: